coyosoftware/vpsa/README.md

 ```

 ### Reading the response
-All methods return an Vpsa::Client::Response object.
+All methods return a Vpsa::Client::Response object.
 This objects contains the following attributes:

 ```ruby
 	response = Vpsa.new(YOUR_ACCESS_TOKEN).third_parties.list